-Factor D' for FY 2018-2019 and beyond is based on the FY 2018-2019 costs used for completion of the 372 report.
-It represents the average per participant non-waiver state plan service costs for FY 2018-2019 with a projection factor of 0%.
+Factor D' is based on FY 2019-2020 costs used for completion of the 372 report.
+It represents the average per participant non-waiver state plan service costs for FY 2019-2020.

 Pennsylvania's legislature approves funding on an annual basis.
 ODP develops a budget request on an annual basis and operates within the approved budget.
 The Factor D' estimates will be updated via amendment as funding is approved.